suntong/cascadia/README.md

 ```

 By default it uses tab `\t` as fields delimiter, so the output is in `.tsv` format.
 To change to `.csv`, add `-d ,` to the command line.

+### Reconstruct the separated pages

+Many web sites annoyingly separated one file into several small pieces so that they can show it to you in different web pages, with different ads.
+However, I'd like to view them in one page and no ads.
+Or, at least that is what I'd been hoping for all the time, but I didn't have an easy way of doing it until now, with `cascadia`.

+With `cascadia` then no more programming is necessary.
+All we need to do now is to pass on some command line parameters, and the magic will happen.
+There are so many such sites that break thing into several small pieces, the following two are those I just did the other day.

+The first one is separated across over 23 pages!
+Twenty-three!
+I would just give up if I don't have `cascadia`, but with it, it is so simple:

+    curl --silent http://www.chinadmd.com/file/prrxtuivvxsxxwwaexuuwovp_[1-23].html | cascadia -i -o -c div.panel-body -p 'Book=div.tofu-txt' > /tmp/book.txt

+The [first page is here](http://www.chinadmd.com/file/prrxtuivvxsxxwwaexuuwovp_1.html), and [all 23-pages are collected here](https://docs.google.com/document/d/1HkJ2oxvRSvoaNXl0n3t-uGhT5Dd08cvDbP9tB9Dmy8Q/preview).
+I collect them as plain text because the HTML were just wrapping around the plain text, thus no need HTML, plain text is good enough.

+Collecting as HTML is no trouble either.
+Here is another example:

+     curl --silent http://www.shangxueedu.com/shuxue/ksdg/20170113_162_[1-6].html | cascadia -i -o -c div.m-post -p 'Book=RAW:div.post-con' --wrap-html | tee /tmp/book.html

+The [first page is here](http://www.shangxueedu.com/shuxue/ksdg/20170113_162_1.html), and [all pages are collected here](https://docs.google.com/document/d/1StFwP7kChHiGsL-hm3tnY29bsBRQWCU7xdhu2shsGcg/preview).
+Please check them out.